 It does not darken the darker tones as much as the Classic Clarity but lightens the lighter tones more to increase contrast.

 Rule of thumb: if you are not sure which method to use, or are not familiar with the Clarity tool at all, I suggest you start with the Natural method.
 It is also the default in Capture One 9.

 The Neutral Clarity method is again the next step in that it both darkens the darker tones and brightens the brighter tones.
 This looks like a regular contrast adjustment but don’t be fooled.
 The look is entirely different and color contrast is still untouched.
 It was introduced with Capture One Pro 7 together with Punch Clarity.

 Applications for Neutral Clarity are architectural and industrial topics.
 I find it less suitable for portraiture and animals.
 Use for landscape is equal with Natural Clarity, preference depending on taste.

 The Neutral Clarity method is suitable if you find that the Natural method just does not cut it.
 You need more power without the need for high adjustments.

 Rule of thumb: if you are in need for Natural Clarity with a +50 or -50 adjustment or beyond, try the Neutral Clarity instead.

-The Punch Clarity method has in general the same affect as Neutral Clarity plus a bit of color contrast.
+The Punch Clarity method has, in general, the same effect as Neutral Clarity plus a bit of color contrast.
 That amount of color contrast has diminished over the years, in my experience.
-As a result I found it hardly different from Neutral Clarity.
+As a result, I found it hardly different from Neutral Clarity.

 The example of the Corn Poppy flower has no Clarity slider adjustment, only set the Structure slider to -100 and +100 respectively (before/after).